planetfederal/workshops/workshops/geoserver/style/source/index.rst

 .. image:: img/geoserver.png

 This section will explore how GeoServer styling can be used for a range of creative effects.
-This section also introduces the CSS extension which can be used to quickly generate SLD files.
+This section also introduces both the CSS and YSLD extensions, which provide alternate styling languages to SLD.

 Topics covered
 --------------